 Bake the banana muffin tops at 350°F/175°C until firm on top and golden brown on the bottom.

 1. Food Processor (Breville Sous Chef) | 2.
 Griddle (12-Inch, Lodge, Cast Iron) | 3.
 Knife Set (6 Pieces, Utopia, Stainless Steel) | 4.
 Cutting Board (24″x 18″, Michigan Maple Block, Maple) | 5.
 Measuring Cup (1 Cup, Anchor Hocking, Glass) | | 6.
 Measuring Cups (Set of 6, Bellemain, Stainless Steel) | 7.
 Measuring Spoons (Set of 6, 1Easylife, Stainless Steel)

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support

-Add bananas, dates, vegan butter (or coconut oil), and vanilla into a food processor.
-Process until smooth.
+Blend the dates and bananas.
+Add the bananas, dates,, coconut oil, and vanilla extract into a food processor and blend until completely smooth.

 This recipe has been adapted from Oh She Glows.